rcolomina/rust-book-examples/README.md

-# rust-book-examples
+# Rust Examples from the Book

-Example of small tutorial projects in Rust taken from the "book"
+These are the examples worked out from the "book" split into chapters.
+On each example there are references to other chapters to better understand the contenct of this amazing beginners tutorial to Rust bible.